 Two primary types of living trusts exist: revocable and irrevocable.
 Revocable living trusts offer flexibility since the terms can change or even dissolve by the trustor.
 Conversely, irrevocable trusts permanently transfer assets out of the trustor’s control, potentially providing tax benefits and asset protection.

-Protecting privacy, living trusts operate outside public record, unlike wills which are probated.
+Protecting privacy, living trusts operate outside public records, unlike wills which are probated.
 This confidentiality ensures beneficiaries’ details and asset distribution remain undisclosed.
 Furthermore, individuals can designate a successor trustee to manage the trust in case they’re unable to do so, ensuring continuity.

 Professional assistance from estate attorneys or financial advisors often proves beneficial, as these professionals guide the intricate setup and maintenance of living trusts.
 Understanding the mechanics and options within living trusts enables individuals to make strategic decisions for legacy protection.